 After the occurrence of 11 consecutive recessive bits, the CAN controller clears the CONFIG bit in the Status Register to '0,' and sets the appropriate Status bit in the Status Register.

-Table 5 defines the bit positions in the SR register and Table 6 defines the Software Reset Register bits.
+Table 5 defines the bit positions in the Status Register (SR) and Table 6 defines the Software Reset Register bits.

 Table 5: Software Reset Register BIT Positions